AlfredWilmot/mending-milo/README.md

 |Additional installation for GUI-enabled docker containers
 |-

 Run the `setup-cuda-drivers-ubuntu-18-04.sh` script and do not enroll new key if prompted.
-This is necessary if you're using an nvidia GPU'
+This is necessary if you want to use an Nvidia GPU.

 ## Misc
 <sub><sup>
-Tired of sitting around mending broken code?
+Tired of sitting around mending milo? \
-Have you considered going to the gym and [rebuilding milo](https://www.goodreads.com/en/book/show/54303312-rebuilding-milo) instead?
+Why don't you get out there and try [rebuilding milo](https://www.goodreads.com/en/book/show/54303312-rebuilding-milo) instead?
 </sup></sub>